samkenxstream/turnkey-triumph-326606_rivet-issue-bot/README.md

-# rivet-issue-bot
+# Rivet Issue Bot

-A GitHub App built with Probot that automates issue replies for the Rivet software design system.
+A GitHub App built with [Probot](https://github.com/probot/probot) that automates issue replies for the Rivet software design system.